 You are dashing out of the door so fast that your head is all over the place.
 You're stressing as you left so fast you aren't sure if you have everything, inevitably with me it's the house keys!
 I rush to make sure they get to school on time, in nice clean uniform, hair brushed and faces clean yet I look like I've been dragged through a hedge backwards.
 I'm sporting the scraped back pony tail and I'm lucky that I got out of my PJ's in time.
 I can't be a PJ's on the school run Mum but I sometimes wish I was.
 Although I wish I could just stay at home and not get out of my PJ's!

-Evening time soon turns into bedtime.
-All goes well with the youngest one usually and he is asleep by 6.30 but I then spend my evenings sorting out everyone else's bedtimes.
+Evening time soon turns into bedtime and I then spend my evenings sorting out everyone else's bedtimes.
 No one goes to sleep nicely, they are up and down because they've finished their water, they need the toilet again, it's too dark, they have a headache, it's too cold, it's too hot or their leg has fallen off.
 Nothing major and all for the joy of making me get up and down 20 million times to sort them out.
 So that's my evening gone.

 Each day seems to roll into one at the moment.
 I don't know where one ends and one begins.
 I want my me time back.
 I do go out on a Tuesday evening.
 It's nice whilst I am out but you can guarantee that I will return and there will still be children awake.
 So I don't relax, I don't enjoy my time out as much as I should because I know what I am going to face when I get home.
 I miss my Tuesday night that ended by me creeping back into the house and checking on sleeping children before slipping into bed and being asleep instantly.
 I want that night back.